RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 While lack of resources or insufficient account balance are common reasons that prevent a job from starting, there are other possibilities.

-To see the state reasons of your pending jobs, you can run the ``squeue`` command with your account name as:
+To see the reasons of your pending jobs, you can run the ``squeue`` command with your account as:

 .. code-block:: console